Energy conversion from heat to electricity by highly reversible phase-transforming ferroelectrics: Material development

 \subsection{Energy conversion demonstration for long thermal cycles}

-We make planar capacitors using the Zr0.005 Ce0.005 single crystal and the Zr0.01 Ce0.001 coarse-grained slices (see Methods for detailed geometry).
-The demonstration apparatus is illustrated in Fig. \ref{fig:cyc_demo}(a)-(b), which was analyzed by a thermodynamic model with complete removal of external bias field during energy conversion \cite{zhang2019power, zhang2020leakage}.
-A non-transforming capacitor used as charge reservoir is connected to the phase-transforming capacitor.
-Both are grounded and bridged via a resistor to measure the electric signal generated by first-order phase transformation of the active material.
-The apparatus parameters are given in Methods.
+We make planar capacitors using the Zr0.005 Ce0.005 single crystal and the Zr0.01 Ce0.001 coarse-grained slices.
+The dimensions of the transforming capacitors are 16.5mm$^2\times 0.46$mm for Zr0.005 Ce0.005 single crystal capacitor and 25.28mm$^2\times$0.44mm for Zr0.01 Ce0.001 coarse-grain capacitor.
+The demonstration apparatus is illustrated in Figure \ref{fig:setting}, which was analyzed by a thermodynamic model with complete removal of external bias field during energy conversion \cite{zhang2019power, zhang2020leakage}.

+A non-transforming capacitor (10$\mu$F) used as charge reservoir is connected to the phase-transforming capacitor.
+Both are grounded and bridged via a resistor (1 M$\Omega$) to measure the electric signal generated by first-order phase transformation of the active material.
 The capacitors were initially charged up to hold sufficient initial charges, then detached from the external power source throughout the heating and cooling cycles.
-Those charges flow back and forth between the transforming and non-transforming capacitors driven by the ferro-to-paraelectric phase transformation.
-We measured the electric voltage on the load resistor $R$ in Fig. \ref{fig:cyc_demo}(b) to calculate the pyroelectric current, in short pyro-current.
-Note that the voltage signal can be magnified by using a large resistor, but it does not represent a true improvement of pyroelectric energy conversion performance, as the load resistance is given in practical applications.
-Hence, pyro-current is a more proper meter for pyroelectric energy conversion in current setup.
+The heating/cooling rates mimic the natural thermal fluctuations from waste heat between 95 and 125$^\circ$C. The charges flow back and forth between the transforming and non-transforming capacitors driven by the ferro-to-paraelectric phase transformation.
+We measured the electric voltage $V$ by Agilent 34970A data acquisition module on the load resistor $R$ in Figure \ref{fig:setting}(b) to calculate the pyroelectric current as $V/R$, in short pyro-current\footnote{For simplicity, we still use the terminology \emph{pyro-current} as the current generated purely by phase transformation.}.
+Note that the voltage signal can be magnified by using a large resistor, but it does not represent a true improvement of energy conversion performance, as the load resistance is given in practical applications.
+Hence, pyro-current is a more proper meter in our energy conversion setup.